Nevada Residential Lease Agreement

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.

-Non-Refundable Fees Charges not agreed by the tenant in the lease may be refundable upon lease termination.
+Non-Refundable Fees Charges not agreed by the tenant in the lease may be refundable when the lease ends.
 For Nevada landlords to charge a non-refundable fee, it must be disclosed and agreed as such in the lease.

-Shared Utilities Arrangements Discloses how charges are billed to individual tenants, when multiple rental units share a utility meter for the whole building or property.
+Shared Utilities Arrangements Sets terms for how to divide utility costs up on properties which share a utility meter with other units.
 This ensures tenants receive fair charges and understand what uses contribute to their bill.
-While a landlord is not required to execute a shared utilities addendum, every lease must clearly specify the tenant’s and landlord’s responsibilities with regard to utility payments.
+Nevada landlords are not required to execute a shared utilities addendum.
+However, all leases must clearly state the tenant’s and landlord’s responsibilities for to utility payments.

 Smoking Informs tenants of designated smoking areas that do not interfere with the quiet enjoyment of other tenants.